mpv-player/mpv/DOCS/man/vo.rst

     ``--vo-sixel-draw-clear=<yes|no>`` (default: yes)
         Whether or not to clear the terminal while drawing frames.

-    ``--vo-sixel-exit-clear=<yes|no>`` (default: yes)
+    ``--vo-sixel-alt-screen=<yes|no>`` (default: yes)
-        Whether or not to clear the terminal on quit.
-When set to no - the last sixel image stays on screen after quit, with the cursor following it.
+        Whether or not to use the alternate screen buffer and return the terminal to its previous state on exit.
+When set to no, the last sixel image stays on screen after quit, with the cursor following it.

+        ``--vo-sixel-exit-clear`` is a deprecated alias for this option and may be removed in the future.

     ``--vo-sixel-buffered=<yes|no>`` (default: no)
         Buffers the full output sequence before writing it to the terminal.